AmirIbrir/projetStage/readme.md

 # Labella Business
 ___

-Labella Business is a website made on Symfony 6.0 framework, for ____ in order to allow visitors to contact him.
+Labella Business is a website built on Symfony 6.0 framework.
+Investors who want to create their company in UAE can contact the administrator.
 ___